- Home

 Autumn Statement

-The exact date of the Chancellor’s autumn statement isn’t known yet, but it is usually delivered in November.
+The exact date of the Chancellor’s autumn statement isn’t known yet, but last year it was delivered in November.

 December